bregman-arie/devops-exercises/topics/terraform/README.md

 <details>
 <summary>What should be done every time you modify the source parameter of a module?</summary><br><b>

-`terraform init` should be executed as it takes care of downloading and installing the module from the new path.
+`terraform get -update` should be executed as it takes care of downloading and installing the module from the new path.
 </b></details>

 <details>